Skip to main content

 info

 To configure a Databricks data warehouse, you must have a special AtScale license.
-Ask your Account Executive about obtaining a Databricks-enabled license.
+Ask AtScale Support about obtaining a Databricks-enabled license.

 For AtScale: